 Chick-fil-A Home Office Backstage TourAtlanta

 The Chick-fil-A Home Office Backstage Tour is a walking, guided cultural tour.
-The central focus is S. Truett Cathy, Founder of Chick-fil-A. Throughout the tour, you will get to experience the most valued company assets: hospitable people, delicious food, the infectious "Eat Mor Chikin" Cows, and the unique story the is Chik-fil-A.
+The central focus is S. Truett Cathy, Founder of Chick-fil-A. Throughout the tour, you will get to experience the most valued company assets: hospitable people, delicious food, the infectious "Eat Mor Chikin" Cows, and the unique story that is Chik-fil-A.

 Atlanta Fulton County ZooAtlanta